fdebef/datamatrix-2d-decode/README.md

 - lot
 - serial number

-If you need another tags to be decoded, don't hesitate to contact me, I'll do my best.
+If you need another tags according to [GS1 specifications](https://www.gs1.org/docs/barcodes/GS1_General_Specifications.pdf) to be decoded, don't hesitate to contact me, I'll do my best.

 ## Scanner setup
 This module to work on client side in browser, you have to setup your scanner to send also unreadable characters.